tim283/smpc_example/README.md

 run_mpc.m allows simple changes to the (SMPC) algorithm (see lines 8 - 52).
 The following options exist:
-1) MPC,  no uncertainty, no constraint
+1) MPC without constraint;  no uncertainty
-2) MPC,  no uncertainty, constraint
+2) MPC with constraint;  no uncertainty
-3) MPC,  uncertainty,    constraint
+3) MPC with constraint,  uncertainty
-4) SMPC, uncertainty,    (chance) constraint,
+4) SMPC with (chance) constraint, uncertainty

 Constraint tightening is computed in nmpc.m (see lines 428 - 442)